Loading...

 Colleges accept CAT scores

-XIM Bhubaneshwar, IMT Ghaziabad, GreatLakes Institute of Management, Goa Institutes of Management, Jaipuria Institute of Management Noida, Lucknow, Jaipur and Indore, Fore School of Management, IMI, MICA, Amity University, BIMTECH and TAPMI etc
+XIM Bhubaneshwar, IMT Ghaziabad, GreatLakes Institute of Management, Goa Institute of Management, Jaipuria Institute of Management (Noida, Lucknow, Jaipur and Indore), Fore School of Management, IMI (Delhi, Kolkata and Bhubaneswar), MICA, Amity University, BIMTECH and TAPMI etc

-All 21 Indian Institutes of Management, all Indian Institutes of Technology for MBA Programs and other central and state government management colleges
+All 21 Indian Institutes of Management, all Indian Institutes of Technology, MDI Gurugram, SPJIMR Mumbai for MBA Programs and other central and state government management colleges

 Xavier School of Management Jamshedpur and Delhi NCR